-The second stage, once the Grant of Representation has been obtained, concerns the administration of the estate such as the “calling in” the assets of the estate, holding them on trust for the beneficiaries of the estate pending distribution and, if necessary, investing any money pending a distribution, and finally effecting a distribution of the estate among the beneficiaries in accordance with the deceased’s wishes as set out in their Will or, if they did not have a Will, the Rules of Intestacy.
+The second stage, once the Grant of Representation has been obtained, concerns the administration of the estate and involves the “calling in” the assets of the estate, holding them on trust for the beneficiaries of the estate pending distribution and, if necessary, investing any money pending a distribution, and finally effecting a distribution of the estate among the beneficiaries in accordance with the deceased’s wishes as set out in their Will or, if they did not have a Will, the Rules of Intestacy.
 These second stage services may include:

 - Interpreting the Will of the deceased in terms of the law & advising accordingly

 - Advising executors and trustees in regard to their duties and rights